poetaster/harbour-moremahjong/README.md

 # harbour-moremahjong
+My QML version is in the main a wrapper around:

 Another mahjong!
 A web wrapper aroubnd https://github.com/ffalt/mah